ilinchunjie/unity-yaml/README.md

 [![crates.io](https://img.shields.io/crates/v/yaml-rust.svg)](https://crates.io/crates/yaml-rust)
 [![docs.rs](https://img.shields.io/badge/api-rustdoc-blue.svg)](https://docs.rs/yaml-rust)

-`yaml-rust` is a pure Rust YAML 1.2 implementation, which enjoys the memory safety property and other benefits from the Rust language.
+`unity-yaml` is a pure Rust YAML 1.2 implementation for unity, which enjoys the memory safety property and other benefits from the Rust language.
 The parser is heavily influenced by `libyaml` and `yaml-cpp`.